 The specifics for configuring SPANs varies based on the switch vendor, the network environment, and what traffic needs to be mirrored.
 You can find details on how to configure your SPAN by consulting the switch vendor's documentation.

 Once you have configured your SPAN and the port is connected to a network interface on an Alert Logic appliance, you will need to specify the networks you wish to monitor within the Alert Logic console.
 By default, no networks are monitored.
-Refer to the Threat Manager Detection - Networks documentation for information on creating and specifying your networks.

 Confirm Your SPAN Configuration is Working